federated-data-sharing/common-api/doc/API_Overview.md

 |`/tasks/{task_id}`                                   |`GET`  | N/A         | JSON - task details | Get task details including status.
 If available, includes a link to the output of the task|
 |`/tasks/{task_id}/cancel`                            |`POST` | N/A         | JSON - task status  |Cancel a task|
 |`/health_check`                                      |`GET`  | N/A         | JSON      | Get a health check of the service. |

+> Note that the following endpoints are experimental at version 1.1: `/selection/beacon`, `/selection/preview` and `/selection/profile` - they are expected to be firmed up in later versions.